Exawind/wind-utils/README.md

 the [Nalu](https://github.com/NaluCFD/Nalu) (Exodus II) data format.
 Exodus II is part of [SEACAS](gsjaardema.github.io/seacas) and one can find other utilities to work with Exodus II files there.
-The objective is to provide Nalu with input WRF data at boundary conditions.
+The objective is to provide Nalu with input WRF data as boundary conditions.

 This program was started as WRFTOOF, a WRF to OpenFoam converter,